 If your podcast features call-in guest interviews or your co-host lives on the opposite side of the country, you’ll need a recording software that supports remote recordings.
 While Skype was traditionally the software of choice for podcasters, a few new players have entered the space offering higher quality recordings across paid and free plans.
 These podcast recording softwares are perfect for beginners and veterans alike, so go with the one that best suits your remote needs.

-Zencastr is a web-based recording tool with paid tiers and a free option.
-The free plan does most of what you need to start.
+Riverside is a web-based recording tool that captures high fidelity audio AND video.
 It achieves one of the things you absolutely need in podcasting: multi-track recording.
 It records each person’s side of the conversation separately, stores the files locally on each person’s computer, and syncs them together.
 This way you can edit them separately and produce a superb overall recording.
-Zencastr also works right within your browser so you don’t have to download additional software.
+Riverside also works right within your browser so you don’t have to download additional software.

 This is a free conference calling tool that’s great for conducting interviews.
 It’s free, but does have other paid options for additional features.
 Zoom is great because the connection is reliable and all you have to do is provide your guest with a link and they’ll be granted access to the chat room right from their browser.
 Whereas Skype cuts in and out, Zoom always delivers a great recording, even if your connection isn’t the most stable.
 This option also allows for multitrack recordings but you’ll need to remember to toggle on the “record on this computer” setting when you get behind the mic to store the audio locally.

 With Alitu, podcasters can record their interviews or co-hosted shows, and have them cleaned up automatically, from noise reduction to levelling, once the call is finished.
 Then, the recordings are popped directly into the Alitu episode builder where the host can edit the recordings, add intros, outros, adverts or transitions, and then export the episode.

 They can then publish to the host of their choice.
 All in one place.